Conqueror-Site-Builder/stylelint-config-conqueror-scss/README.md

 - [`stylelint-no-unsupported-browser-features`](https://github.com/RJWadley/stylelint-no-unsupported-browser-features):
   Disallow features that aren't supported by your target browser audience.

-  > For this plugin, `browserslist` is already configured
+  > For this plugin, `.browserslistrc` is already configured
   > with the following options:
   > `> 1.5%`
   > `Firefox ESR`